gadaramaulik123/EasyLocation/README.md

 **com.google.android.gms:play-services-location** dependency also needs to be added like this

-**x.x.x** can be replaced with google play service version your app is using [versions information available here](https://developers.google.com/android/guides/releases)
+**x.x.x** can be replaced with google play service latest version in your app is using [versions](https://developers.google.com/android/guides/releases)

 ```gradle
  dependencies {